 Spot Magnificent Marine Mammals

-Seeing majestic whales and sleek dolphins in the wild can be an emotional event.
+Whale watching in Alaska can be an emotional event.
 Many people find themselves experiencing a visceral reaction when they see their first humpback breaching, or spot a pod of powerful, black-and-white orca at close range.
 Who better to share this spine-tingling excitement with than your beloved?

 You stand a great chance of spotting whales, orca, porpoises and dolphins all along Alaska’s wild, forested Inside Passage, but Juneau is one of the best places for a sighting.
 Head out into Stephens Passage, a stretch known for marine mammal activity, on a small safari boat, low in the water so you can appreciate the size and power of these extraordinary creatures.